Regulations on project funding

 Article 2 Duration of funding, minimum grants

-4 The minimum amount that may be requested in research applications is CHF 50,000.
+3 The minimum amount that may be requested in research applications submitted to the SNF is CHF 100,000.
 The SNSF does not consider applications for lower amounts.

-Chapter 2 Personal and formal requirements for the submission of proposals
+Chapter 2 Requirements for the submission of proposals

 1 Natural persons are eligible to submit applications if they meet the general eligibility requirements for the submission of applications pursuant to Article 10 of the Funding Regulations of the SNSF.
 The requirements set out in Article 13 of the Funding Regulations with regard to the proposed research must also be met.